gdotdesign/elm-make-bug/Readme.md

 Repository for reproducing the https://github.com/elm-lang/elm-make/issues/107 bug.

 Steps to reproduce:
-* Clone the repository
 * `elm-make Test.elm` - This will compile fine

   ```
   Success!
 Compiled 4 modules.
   Successfully generated index.html
   ```
 * Change `Lib.elm` from `type Msg = A` to `type Msg = B`
-* `elm-make Test.elm` - This will throw the following error:
+* `elm-make Test.elm` - This will throw the following 2 errors:
   ```
   -- NAMING ERROR ---------------------------------------------------- ././Bar.elm